Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

---- for the project we use 3 different docker images, which are for training that is built train.dockerfile, front-end built by frontend.dockerfile and deployment built by api.dockerfile ---
+for the project we use 3 different docker images, which are for training that is built on train.dockerfile, front-end built on frontend.dockerfile and deployment built on api.dockerfile

 ### Question 16